Variational Latent-State GPT for Semi-Supervised Task-Oriented Dialog Systems

 First, we can see that the two semi-supervised methods (Semi-ST and Semi-VL) generally outperform the SupOnly method across the two datasets of different languages and at different label proportions.
 This clearly demonstrate the advantage of semi-supervised TOD systems.
 A few results where Semi-ST performs worse than SupOnly may reflect some instability of Semi-ST.

-Second, when comparing the two semi-supervised methods, Semi-VL generally performs better than Semi-ST significantly across different languages and label proportions.
+Second, when comparing the two semi-supervised methods, Semi-VL generally performs better than Semi-ST across different languages and label proportions.
 A close look at Table \ref{semi-results} reveals that the improvements of Semi-VL over Semi-ST are much larger in Match Rate and Success Rate than in BLEU.
 Remarkably, the Inform and Success metrics depend on the capability of a particular method for predicting hidden states (belief states and system acts).
 In contrast, BLEU measures the fluency of generated responses and may be improved just by observing more (unlabeled) responses.
-In semi-supervised experiments, the system responses are observed in all methods, which may make BLEU results across different methods differ not much.
+In semi-supervised experiments, the system responses are observed in both methods of Semi-VL and Semi-ST, which may make BLEU results across different methods differ not much.
 Therefore with the above analysis, better Inform and Success of Semi-VL than Semi-ST indicate the superiority of Semi-VL in learning from unlabeled data to improve the prediction accuracy of belief states and system acts, not merely to improve BLEU.